The current Eat Your Way Clean eating philosophy

 Eat Your Way Clean Lessons Learned

-- Your body knows what you need and will crave things.
-For me, some examples are ice cream when I'm thirsty, chocolate for magnesium, steak for iron.
+• Your body knows what you need and will crave things.
+For me, some examples are ice cream when I’m thirsty, chocolate for magnesium, and steak for iron.
 Learn when to listen and when to ignore (yeast overgrowth in the stomach and stress both signal sugar cravings!)

-- Seek balance and intentional eating (aka eat what you crave when your hungry, within reason)
+• Seek balance and intentional eating (aka eat what you crave when you’re hungry, within reason)